johnthesmith/shoggoth/README.md

-# Kernel
+# Lib

-1. Kernel is contain the tiniy libraries for application with users controllers.
+1. Lib is contain the tiniy libraries for application with users controllers.

-# OpenGL
+# Graph

 1. User interface based on on [glfw](https://www.glfw.org/).
 0. Supports: